RobJacobson/ws-dottie/docs/apis/wsdot-mountain-pass-conditions.md

 | `getMountainPassConditions` | None | `getMountainPassConditions()` | Get all mountain pass conditions |
 | `getMountainPassCondition` | `{ passConditionId: number }` | `getMountainPassCondition({ passConditionId: 1 })` | Get specific mountain pass by ID |

+### Returns

+See Data Types below.
+Functions return arrays of `MountainPassCondition` or a single `MountainPassCondition` when querying by ID.

 ### Common Use Cases

 ```typescript